 1690: Rob Roy and his brother Iain take charge of the soldiers of the Lennox Watch.

-1691: Death of Rob Toy’s mother Margaret Campbell..
+1691: Death of Rob Roy’s mother Margaret Campbell.
 Rob Roy leads a raid on Kippen a village nine miles to the west of Stirling.

 1692: The massacre at Glencoe of members of the MacDonald Clan takes place.

 1695: Birth of his first son James.
-In Glasgow in December Rob was arrested for an earlier crime and was sentenced to be deported to Flanders however he escaped and returned home.
+In Glasgow in December Rob is arrested for an earlier crime and is sentenced to be deported to Flanders however he escapes and returns home.

 1702: Death of Rob’s father.
 Rob continues to work as a cattle drover and animal trader.

 1707: The Union of the Scottish and English Parliaments takes place.

 1708: Rob Roy buys more porperty at Rowardennan.